redd154/Capstone-project-Text-Classification-of-News-Articles/Readme for Text Classification of News Articles.md

             eliminating punctuation and stopwords.
             Lemmatisation, stemming, and tokenisation.
-            Text is being converted to lowercase for consistency. use methods such as TF-IDF (Term Frequency-Inverse Document Frequency) to convert text data into numerical characteristics.
+            Text is being converted to lowercase for consistency.

     Modelling: A variety of machine learning models were tested:
             Regression using Logistic
             The Random Forest Classifier